quiynex/UE5-Boids-Evolution/README.md

 `TTuple<UGene*, UGene*> BreedingMutationIndividual(UGene* ParentA, UGene* ParentB, bool IsHarvester = false)`

-Randomly combines the genes of ParentA and ParentB to form two new genes, with a chance of mutation by discarding parents' gene and randomizes one.
+Randomly combines the genes of ParentA and ParentB to form two new genes, with a chance of mutation by discarding parents' gene and randomizing one.

 `void PrintStengths(UGene* Gene)`